 Some items may endanger the safety of an aircraft or persons on board it.
 That is why transporting them as hand or checked baggage may be prohibited or restricted.
 In some cases, a prior approval is needed from the airline.
 Please read this information carefully and don’t hesitate to contact us via firstname.lastname@example.org or email@example.com

-- To switch them off and effectively protect them from accidental activation.
-To ensure the device is never powered on during transport, any applications, alarms or pre-set configurations that may activate the device have to be disabled or deactivated.
+- Completely switched off and effectively protected from accidental activation.
+To ensure the device is never powered on during its transport, any application, alarm or pre-set configuration that may activate it shall be deactivated;

-- To protect your device from damage by applying suitable packaging or casing or by placing them a rigid bag protected by adequate cushioning (e.g. clothing).
+- Protected from the risk of accidental damage by applying suitable packaging or casing or by being placed in a rigid bag protected by adequate cushioning (e.g. clothing);

 More information on lithium batteries.

 More information on Dangerous Goods.